-Copyright © 2019 by STEMCELL Technologies Inc. All rights reserved including graphics and images.
-STEMCELL Technologies & Design, STEMCELL Shield Design, Scientists Helping Scientists, CellAdhere, CloneR, FreSR, ReLeSR, and RSeT are trademarks of STEMCELL Technologies Canada Inc. Corning and Matrigel are registered trademarks of Corning Incorporated.
+Copyright © 2024 by STEMCELL Technologies Inc. All rights reserved including graphics and images.
+STEMCELL Technologies & Design, STEMCELL Shield Design, Scientists Helping Scientists, CellAdhere, CloneR, FreSR, and ReLeSR are trademarks of STEMCELL Technologies Canada Inc. Corning and Matrigel are registered trademarks of Corning Incorporated.
 E8, mTeSR, and TeSR are trademarks of WARF.
 Vitronectin XF is developed and manufactured by Nucleus Biologics, and Vitronectin XF is a trademark of Nucleus Biologics.
-CryoStor is a registered trademark of Benis Company, Inc. All other trademarks are the property of their respective holders.
+CryoStor is a registered trademark of BioLife Solutions.
+Parafilm is a registered trademark of Bemis Company, Inc. ACCUTASE is a trademark of Innovative Cell Technologies Inc. All other trademarks are the property of their respective holders.
 While STEMCELL has made all reasonable efforts to ensure that the information provided by STEMCELL and its suppliers is correct, it makes no warranties or representations as to the accuracy or completeness of such information.